 Dedicated phone numbers are those phone numbers that are only available to users within your organization.
 You can change the languages that are used when someone calls in to one of these numbers.

-Shared phone numbers are those phone numbers that can be shared with other Office 365 organizations.
+Shared phone numbers are those phone numbers that can be shared with other Microsoft 365 or Office 365 accounts.
 You can't change the languages that are used when someone calls in to one of these numbers.

 While the default audio conferencing number that is assigned to an organizer is only included in the meeting invite, a caller can use any of the phone numbers that are assigned to your conferencing bridge to join a meeting.
 The list of phone numbers that can be used to join a meeting is available using the Find a local number link that is included on every meeting invite.